ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 [experiments page](https://cdn.ampproject.org/experiments.html) and
 enable your experiment.

 If you are testing on your localhost, use the command `AMP.toggleExperiment(id, true/false)` to enable the experiment.
+One option is to use `AMP.toggleExperiment('bento', true)` to enable all Bento components at once.

 File a GitHub issue to cleanup your experiment.
 Assign it to yourself as a reminder to remove your experiment and code checks.
 Removal of your experiment happens after the extension has been thoroughly tested and all issues have been addressed.